2020–21 BYU Cougars women's volleyball team

-The 2020–21 BYU Cougars women's volleyball team represents Brigham Young University in the 2020–21 NCAA Division I women's volleyball season.
-The Cougars are led by sixth year head coach Heather Olmstead and play their home games at the Smith Fieldhouse.
-The Cougars are members of the WCC.
+The 2020–21 BYU Cougars women's volleyball team represented Brigham Young University in the 2020–21 NCAA Division I women's volleyball season.
+The Cougars were led by sixth year head coach Heather Olmstead and played their home games at the Smith Fieldhouse.
+The Cougars were members of the WCC.

-BYU comes off a season where they finished second in the WCC regular season championship.
+BYU came off a season where they finished second in the WCC regular season championship.
 The Cougars received an at-large bid and once again participated in the NCAA tournament before falling to Utah in the second round.

 Due to the COVID-19 coronavirus, the 2020 fall season was delayed until winter/spring, and the Cougars were scheduled to play a conference only schedule.
-However when the Santa Clara series was postponed, BYU was able to set up a non-conference match with Utah Valley.
+However, when the Santa Clara series was postponed, BYU was able to set up a non-conference match with Utah Valley.

 Season highlights

 Will be filled in as the season progresses.